kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 3. Short Open Tag

-Short open tag MUST NOT be used.
+* MUST NOT be used

 #### &#10006; Incorrect